XAU

 Is there tax on gold in Canada?

 Investment-grade gold (bars of 99.5%+ purity and coins from recognized mints) is exempt from GST/HST in Canada.
-Capital gains on gold sales are taxable -- 50% of the gain is included in your income.
-However, gold held through eligible ETFs inside a TFSA is completely sheltered from capital gains tax.
+Capital gains on gold sales are taxable at a 50% inclusion rate, meaning only half the profit is added to your income.
+Gold held through eligible ETFs inside a TFSA is completely sheltered from capital gains tax.